What to Know About Cerebral Atrophy (Brain Atrophy)

 Reducing your risk of cerebral atrophy

-While cerebral atrophy is not necessarily preventable, a healthy lifestyle may help slow the progression of atrophy and reduce the severity of symptoms.
-Healthy lifestyle factors that may reduce your chance of severe cerebral atrophy include:
+Although cerebral atrophy is not necessarily preventable, leading a healthy lifestyle may help slow the progression of atrophy and reduce the severity of the symptoms.

-Controlling blood pressure
+- managing your blood pressure

-Staying mentally, physically and socially active
+- staying mentally, physically, and socially active

 Treatment for dementia and loss-of-function symptoms of cerebral atrophy

-Psychological counseling and support
+- psychological counseling and support